xataio/pgroll/docs/README.md

 An alter column operation alters the properties of a column.
 The operation supports several sub-operations, described below.

+An alter column operation may contain multiple sub-operations.
+For example, a single alter column operation may rename a column, change its type, and add a check constraint.

 #### Rename column

 A rename column operation renames a column.